 As with impressions, the scenarios have also been advancing and improving with the experience.

-After making the T-62 tank model, I looked for a terrain close to the effects of mud that I used in the tank.
+After printing and painting the T-62 tank 3D model, I looked for a terrain close to the effects of mud that I used in the 3D printed tank.

-When I made the Merkava model, I located it in a desert area with an added printed barricade.
+When I turned the Merkava 3D model into a 3D print, I located it in a desert area with an added printed barricade.

 When I was making the Tiger tank 3D printing model, I looked for a specific tank and its location.